-- Edited the most comprehensive undergraduate textbook on “The Contemporary World” and a forthcoming publication with C&E Publishing.
+- Edited the most comprehensive undergraduate textbook on “The Contemporary World,” a forthcoming publication with the C&E Publishing.

 - Gained membership from international scholarly bodies such as the International Studies Association (ISA), World International Studies Committee (WISC), International Political Science Association (IPSA), Association of Asian Social Science Research Councils (AASSREC), among others.
 See details here.

 - Being advised by prominent scholars: list of prominent foreign and Filipino scholars.